 1. Things to Consider Before Starting

 2. Find the Right Stringer for the Job

-We’ve compiled an entire list on stringers with the pros and cons here.
+We’ve compiled an entire list of stringers with the pros and cons here.

 Two-point systems are good.
 Six-point systems will cost a little more.
-Once you’ve gotten your stringer, set it up where you want to do your stringer.
+Once you’ve gotten your stringer, set it up where you want to do your stringing.

-Tabletop machines will work well on a kitchen table or counter while stand machines include everything needed and just need a place to stand.
+Tabletop machines will work well on a kitchen table or counter while stand machines include everything needed and just need a place to live.

 3. Pick a Stringing Method